Bob5k/Awesome-Vibecoding-Guide/docs/core-technologies.md

 - If you need heavy server rendering for personalized content on every request, use edge functions but be mindful of cache strategy and server costs.

 Conclusion
 Astro + Tailwind CSS + Cloudflare Pages is a practical, high-velocity stack for Vibecoding.
 It lets you ship pages that score well on Core Web Vitals, keeps CSS and JavaScript payloads small, and simplifies hosting and deployment.
-The example repositories (qualixsoftware and sonia-foto) show how this stack scales from portfolio sites to small company websites while keeping development fast and pleasant.